 Are flank collapses associated with magmatic intrusions or major volcanic eruptions?
 Are failures triggered by processes such as more rapid volcano edifice construction, strength reduction by hydrothermal processes, or rapid sea level change (Quidelleur et al., 2008) as might occur in the future?
-Do flank collapses lead to changes in magmatic evolution by depressurizing the magma system (Voight, 1981; Pinel and Jaupart, 2000)?
+Do flank collapses lead to changes in magmatic evolution by depressurizing the magma system (Voight, 1981; Pinel and Jaupart, 2000; Boudon et al., submitted)?